 Johnson was the favorite at the Melbourne 1956 Olympic Games.
 A knee injury prompted him to withdraw from the individual long jump competition and that was compounded by a pulled stomach muscle that hampered him in the final event of the decathlon, the 1,500-meter run.
 Johnson had to settle for silver to Milt Campbell.

-Johnson missed the 1957 and 1959 track seasons because of injuries, but he bounced back in time for the Rome 1960 Olympic Games, where Johnson became the first African-American to carry the American flag in the Opening Ceremony.
+Johnson missed the 1957 and 1959 track seasons because of injuries, but he bounced back in time for the Rome 1960 Olympic Games, where Johnson became the first Black American to carry the American flag in the Opening Ceremony.

 In the decathlon, Johnson’s chief threat was Taiwan’s C.K.
 Yang, with whom Johnson trained at UCLA.
 The two were neck and neck throughout the competition, with UCLA track coach Ducky Drake giving both advice as Johnson entered the 1,500 with a slight lead.
 The running events favored Yang, but Johnson stayed within striking distance and finished one second behind Yang to win the gold medal; the runners leaned on each as they crossed the finish line.